 Luis Carlos Manjarrés Martínez

-Luis Carlos Manjarrés Martínez.
-MA in Museology and Heritage Management (National University of Colombia), specialized in international cultural management and cooperation (University of Barcelona). graduate in Management Museums (TyPA Laboratory), Journalist (Pontificia Javeriana University) with eight years of experience in management of pedagogical, communicative, advertising and museological.
-He is co-curator of Colombia’s Museum of Historical Memory and Queer Museum.
-In 2018 he was part of the curatorial team the exhibition of Voices to Transform Colombia.
-This exhibition aimed to address the enormous challenge of recounting the Colombian armed conflict, starting from the perspective of its victims, Voces is for the long-run script of the Museum of Historical Memory of Colombia on the armed conflict and peace.
-In the last five years he have curated four art exhibitions on sexuality, sex, sexual diversity and gender expression with the MuseoQ, a museological initiative to make visible that makes visualized stories and memories related to identity and gender expression as well as the non-hegemonic sexualities and orientations, as an essential part of the national story.
-In addition to this, he participated in 2015 I participated in the creation of the Thinking Center for the Arts and the Social Agreement of the Faculty of Arts of the National University of Colombia and served as the public coordinator of the Ephemeral Museum of Oblivion in the National Salon of Artists of 2015.
+Luis Carlos Manjarrés Martínez is the co-curator of Colombia’s Museum of Historical Memory and Queer Museum.
+In 2018 he was part of the curatorial team of the exhibition of Voices to Transform Colombia.
+This exhibition aimed to address the enormous challenge of recounting the Colombian armed conflict, starting from the perspective of its victims; Voices is for the long-run script of the Museum of Historical Memory of Colombia on the armed conflict and peace.
+In the last five years, he has curated four art exhibitions on sexuality, sex, sexual diversity and gender expression with the MuseoQ, a museological initiative to make visible that makes visualized stories and memories related to identity and gender expression as well as the non-hegemonic sexualities and orientations, as an essential part of the national story.
+In addition to this, he participated in 2015 in the creation of the Thinking Center for the Arts and the Social Agreement of the Faculty of Arts of the National University of Colombia and served as the public coordinator of the Ephemeral Museum of Oblivion in the National Salon of Artists of 2015.

 The Curatorial Intensive participants of the 2019 New Orleans program will each present their project proposals that they have been developing over the course of the program.read more »